Caste: Horn of Africa

+In Ethiopia, there have been a number of studies of castes.
+Broad studies of castes have been written by Alula Pankhurst, who has published a study of caste groups in SW Ethiopia. and a later volume by Dena Freeman writing with Pankhurst.

 In a review published in 1977, Todd reports that numerous scholars report a system of social stratification in different parts of Africa that resembles some or all aspects of caste system.
 Examples of such caste systems, he claims, are to be found in Ethiopia in communities such as the Gurage and Konso.
 He then presents the Dime of Southwestern Ethiopia, amongst whom there operates a system which Todd claims can be unequivocally labelled as caste system.
 The Dime have seven castes whose size varies considerably.
 Each broad caste level is a hierarchical order that is based on notions of purity, non-purity and impurity.
 It uses the concepts of defilement to limit contacts between caste categories and to preserve the purity of the upper castes.
 These caste categories have been exclusionary, endogamous and the social identity inherited.
-Alula Pankhurst has published a study of caste groups in SW Ethiopia.

 Among the Kafa, there were also traditionally groups labelled as castes.
 "Based on research done before the Derg regime, these studies generally presume the existence of a social hierarchy similar to the caste system.
-At the top of this hierarchy were the Kafa, followed by occupational groups including blacksmiths (Qemmo), weavers (Shammano), bards (Shatto), potters, and tanners (Manno).
+At the top of this hierarchy were the Kafa, followed by occupational groups including blacksmiths (Qemmo), weavers (Shammano), bards (Shatto), potters, and tanners (Manjo).
 In this hierarchy, the Manjo were commonly referred to as hunters, given the lowest status equal only to slaves."

 The Borana Oromo of southern Ethiopia in the Horn of Africa also have a class system, wherein the Wata, an acculturated hunter-gatherer group, represent the lowest class.
 Though the Wata today speak the Oromo language, they have traditions of having previously spoken another language before adopting Oromo.

 The traditionally nomadic Somali people are divided into clans, wherein the Rahanweyn agro-pastoral clans and the occupational clans such as the Madhiban were traditionally sometimes treated as outcasts.
-As Gabboye, the Madhiban along with the Yibir and Tumaal (collectively referred to as sab) have since obtained political representation within Somalia, and their general social status has improved with the expansion of urban centers.
+As Gabooye, the Madhiban along with the Yibir and Tumaal (collectively referred to as sab) have since obtained political representation within Somalia, and their general social status has improved with the expansion of urban centers.

+The Aari people caste system lasted for 4,500 years and prevented the exchange of genes between groups.

 Europe

-European feudalism with its rigid aristocracy can also be considered as a caste system.

-Basque region
+Basque Country

-For centuries, through the modern times, the majority regarded Cagots who lived primarily in the Basque region of France and Spain as an inferior caste, the untouchables.
+For centuries, through the modern times, the majority regarded Cagots who lived primarily in the Basque region of France and Spain as an inferior caste, and a group of untouchables.
 While they had the same skin color and religion as the majority, in the churches they had to use segregated doors, drink from segregated fonts, and receive communion on the end of long wooden spoons.
 It was a closed social system.
 The socially isolated Cagots were endogamous, and chances of social mobility non-existent.